pmaitland/TSP-Visualisation/docs/work-log.md

 01/11/18

-**11:00-12:25**
+**11:00-13:00**
-Changed distance matrix back to the full square and allowed canvas to update when window is resized.
+Changed distance matrix back to the full square, allowed canvas to update when window is resized, and added tabs to change between euclidean and non-euclidean space.

+---

+02/11/18

+**18:30-19:00**
+Began implementing euclidean space.

+**19:30-20:15**
+Continued implementing euclidean space.

+---

+05/11/18

+**12:00-13:00**
+Continued implementing euclidean space.